“A man could spend the rest of his life trying to remember what he shouldn’t have said.”- Force of Evil

 “Give a lift to a tomata you expect her to be nice!”

-A deeper look: The voice-over narration opens the film having the spirit of a confessional with Al’s self indulgent soliloquy.
+A deeper look: The voice-over narration opens the film having the spirit of a confessional with Al’s self-indulgent soliloquy.
 He looks back on where he’s been and sees no future ahead.
-Wallowing in self pity at a roadside diner, Al Roberts traces his steps in flashback, on how he got to this destination in noir purgatory.
-Al is a classically trained pianist and his fiancée Sue, a torch singer (Claudia Drake) perform regularly at the Break O’Dawn Club in New York City.
+Wallowing in self-pity at a roadside diner, Al Roberts traces his steps in flashback, on how he got to this destination in noir purgatory.
+Al is a classically trained pianist and his fiancée Sue, a torch singer (Claudia Drake) performs regularly at the Break O’Dawn Club in New York City.
 She leaves Al behind to pursue her dreams of stardom.
 He calls her one night and finds out she’s working as a waitress.
 When a drunk tips Al a ten spot for playing a request, the bitter sad sack is so jaded the only thing he comes up with is, “What was it, I asked myself-a piece of paper crawling with germs?
 It couldn’t buy anything I wanted.”
 But now disaffected by his life playing cheap night spots, he can at least head for Los Angeles to follow Sue.

 Al Roberts “Money.
 You know what that is, the stuff you never have enough of.
 Little green things with George Washington’s picture that men slave for, commit crimes for, die for.
 It’s the stuff that has caused more trouble in the world than anything else we ever invented, simply because there’s too little of it.”

 He hitchhikes across the country on his way to Hollywood where she’s slinging hash.
 Fate has other ideas and throws a chummy motorist in Al’s path, a guy named Haskell, carrying a large bankroll, who is on his way to L.A.
 He offers him a hot meal before they hit the road again.
-At the diner Al devours his food like a starved animal.
+At the diner, Al devours his food like a starved animal.

 What appears to be a primer to luck winds up becoming the beginning of his spiral down the rabbit hole, inescapable with unlikely coincidences.
-In the car Al sees the scratches on Haskell, “Whatever it was, it must have been big and vicious” It was a woman Haskell says who went wild when he made a pass.
+In the car, Al sees the scratches on Haskell, “Whatever it was, it must have been big and vicious” It was a woman Haskell says who went wild when he made a pass.

 Al Roberts [as narrator after thumbing a ride] I guess at least an hour passed before I noticed those deep scratches on his right hand.
 They were wicked, three puffy red lines about a quarter inch apart.
 He must have seen me looking at them because he said…